beatles-hub/pipelines-angular/README.md

   - remote: 'https://singletonsd.gitlab.io/singletonsd/pipelines/angular/feature-new/.gitlab-ci-app.yml'
 ```

-And also define the stages you want to use.
-It can be both or just one.
-Remember to include the one you want or main if you use both, like following:
+And also define the stages you want to use, like following:

 ```yaml
 stages: